AmirKh20/LaTeX-examples/README.md

-# LaTeX-examples
+# LaTeX Presentations
-Some presentations created by Beamer(LaTeX)
+Some presentations created with Beamer(LaTeX)